flexion/qpp-design-exercise/README.md

 1. **Create automated ATDD/BDD tests from the statuc click-through.** These tests drive production development and are integrated into the CI/CD pipeline.

-1. The development team collaborates to fully build out the user story and its supporting unit tests.
-Implementation decouples design, style, and function to the greatest extent possible.
+1. **The development team collaborates to fully build out the user story and its supporting unit tests.** Implementation decouples design, style, and function to the greatest extent possible.
 We create a “Clean Architecture”.

-1. The user story is validated by testing with real people who have been identified as likely prospective users of the system. https://github.com/flexion/qpp-design-exercise/project_assets/user-research/QPPTest-Report.pdf.
-You can view video snippets of several test users' major pain points by visiting: https://flexion.wistia.com/medias/hs5ka2xir6.
+1. **[The user story is validated](https://github.com/flexion/qpp-design-exercise/project_assets/user-research/QPPTest-Report.pdf)**.
+Validation is accommplished by testing with real people who have been identified as likely prospective users of the system.
+You can view [video snippets of several test users'](https://flexion.wistia.com/medias/hs5ka2xir6) major pain points.
 A password is required to access the video: cmsuser1

-1. Recommendations from the user testing are placed into the project backlog for implementation in the application.
+1. **Recommendations from the user testing are placed into the project backlog for implementation in the application.**

-1. The team works to account for all items in the story’s DoD Checklist.
+1. **The team achieves all items in the story’s DoD Checklist.**

 ### 5. Review the Sprint